The Quince Orchard here at Fairy Wren Cottage is organic, bee friendly & a joy to be in!

 Our Quince Orchard is more than just about selling fruit.

-The Quince Orchard is home to Polly the drake, Amelia Cordelia, Daisy, Ta Dah and Loveheart the Indian Runner ducks.
-Their bath water emptied daily waters the trees and their droppings break down to feed the soil.
+The Quince Orchard is home to Apricot and Sunshine the Buff Orpington Hens, and Daisy, Ta Dah and Loveheart the Indian Runner ducks.
+The duck bath water is emptied daily and waters the trees and their droppings break down to feed the soil.
 Our small flock of Heritage breed hens live in our Back Orchard, sometimes we swap the ducks to the Back Orchard & the hens to the Quince Orchard, they enjoy the change of scenery and pick at slugs & bugs the other flock may not like as much.

 Head of pest control, the poultry keep all the bugs and slugs at bay.